xehpuk/codewars/parse-a-linked-list-from-a-string/README.md

 ## Preloaded

-Preloaded for you is a class/struct `Node` (depending on the language) used to construct linked lists in this Kata:
+Preloaded for you is a class, struct or derived data type `Node` (depending on the language) used to construct linked lists in this Kata:

 ```php
 class Node {